 Please note how the BullDog collar expand after a few shots, but it is totally fine after Firenock D reseats itself as the BullDog collar is preventing the nock from pushing into the shaft!

-Firenock make a collection of nocks that is meant to clip on string with serving and engage the anti-dry-fire system (except V style) from 0.120" - 0.1675", which all of them will fit the 0.300" internal diameter arrow like the Tac, GoldTip Laser II, Laser II Pro, Laser III, Harvest Time HS-X, Victory, and most Easton carbon crossbow shaft.
+Firenock makes a number of nocks to fit different serving sizes from 0.115" - 0.165", which the nocks will fit the 0.300" internal diameter arrows like the Tac, GoldTip Laser II, Laser II Pro, Laser III, Harvest Time HS-X, Victory, and most Easton carbon crossbow shafts.